fqantonio/aqua/PROCEDURE.md

 - Put the boat in the water: if needed use a roap for safety: tie up the boat at the pier;
 - Move the boat and see if the compass reacts on the screen;
 - aligh AQUA North south, with the bow to north and the stern to south: degree near 0?
-  IMPORTANT: if not make a lage vehicle magcal and reboot;
+  IMPORTANT: if not, make a lage vehicle magcal and reboot;???
 - Everything ready to arm the AQUA?
   - check list:  Security check: no other boats, people or obstacles around AQUA ot in the MP waypoints?
   - No warning signals; leds normal;